James W. McCord Jr.: Watergate scandal

 Shortly after resigning from the CIA, McCord was interviewed and then hired by Jack Caulfield in January 1972 "for strict, solely defensive security work at the Republican National Committee (RNC) and the Committee to Re-Elect the President (CRP)."
-Some of the money from this contract came from the RNC, which was led by Bob Dole who was called "Nixon's Doberman pinscher" and a Republican Party fixer, and was used during the Watergate scandal.
-He and four other accomplices were arrested during the second break-in to the Democratic National Committee's headquarters at the Watergate complex on June 17, 1972.
+McCord and four other accomplices were arrested during the second break-in to the Democratic National Committee's headquarters at the Watergate complex on June 17, 1972.
 The arrests led to the Watergate scandal and Nixon's resignation.

 McCord asserted that the White House knew of and approved the break ins, and proceeded to cover up the incident.
 Because of McCord's statements, the Watergate investigators pursued many more leads.